ethereum-optimism/community-hub/src/docs/governance/law-of-chains-disclaimer.md

 # Important Disclaimer about the Law of Chains

-NOTE: Along with v0.1 of the Law of Chains, this disclaimer is current in [DRAFT] form.
+NOTE: Along with v0.1 of the Law of Chains, this disclaimer is currently in [DRAFT] form.

 ::: tip Important